 Apply for ILR — GOV.UK The full ILR application requirements, including where to declare your exemption.

 If you are not exempt, the test is straightforward to prepare for.
+EU Settled Status holders and skilled worker visa ILR applicants are subject to the same exemption rules as all other applicants.
 Read our guide on what the test involves and how to pass first time to get started.